Keen to slow down and leisurely explore London? Grab your comfortable shoes for five of the best leisure walks in London.

 Walking London with Wellness in Mind

-Taking mindful photo walks allows me to explore architectural details, and the green spaces are always good when you need to digitally detox from modern life.
+Taking mindful photo walks allows me to explore architectural details, as well as, explore green spaces.
+Which are always good when you need to digitally detox from modern life.

 London is my regular weekend getaway for exactly that reason, because it’s ideal for wellness travel.

-It’s an easy trip from Italy and allows me to indulge in healthy Indian & Thai food, as well as yoga class or two!
+An easy trip from Italy, it allows me to indulge in Indian & Thai food, as well as yoga class or two!